In my customer support role here at LiquidPlanner, I talk to a lot of new customers. The same two questions come up over and over again:

 - The ability to value work in process (especially if you have flat rates).

-- Insight into costs/ Now that they’re visible, perhaps you can go about lowering them!
+- Clarity to project costs.
+Now that they’re visible, perhaps you can go about lowering them!

 Need more convincing?